Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

 ## Why NPoS

 1. Polkadot validators are the source of truth for the state transition of both the relay chain and all of the parachains + bridges.

-2. Polkadot validator are assigned to parachains as backing group, and swapped over time.
+1. Polkadot validator are assigned to parachains as backing group, and swapped over time.

-3. Polkadot validators all author the same number of blocks.
+1. Polkadot validators all author the same number of blocks.

 <br>

 > What properties to we want a validator set have for the above requirements?

-NOTE:
+Notes:

 Point 2 is not to imply that the polkadot validator set's security is partitioned among parachains, security comes from approval voters.